tel +44 (0) 1302 714 513

 Royal Albert Hall Helix

-One of London's most famous landmarks, the Royal Albert Hall, is celebrating the most recent phase of its extensive restoration programme with a newly refurbished restaurant, the Cafe Consort, graced with a bespoke lighting sculpture manufactured and installed by S3i - Stainless Steel Solutions.
+In 2003 one of London's most famous landmarks, the Royal Albert Hall, celebrated the most recent phase of its extensive restoration programme with a newly refurbished restaurant, the Cafe Consort, graced with a bespoke lighting sculpture manufactured and installed by S3i - Stainless Steel Solutions.

 The new Cafe Consort rooms have been restored to their original proportions, with clearer spaces, velvet panelled inner walls and cut glass mirrors in the windows to maximise light.